-Adequate management
+Strong management

-Standard & Poor's revised its assessment of the town's financial policies and practices to "good" from a "standard," indicating financial practices exist in most areas, but that governance officials might not formalize or monitor all of them on a regular basis.
+We view the town's management as strong, with "good" financial policies and practices under our FMA methodology, indicating financial practices exist in most areas, but that governance officials might not formalize or monitor all of them on a regular basis.

 The budget process starts with a detailed line-by-line development of revenue projections.
 Proposed expenses are reviewed with each department head.
 Historical trend analysis is performed and a regular effort is made to determine if trends are deviating from past performance.
 Budget-to-actuals are presented monthly to the board and town management generally has the flexibility to transfer funds as needed.
 Investment statements are reviewed monthly by the treasurer and finance director, and upon request from any other interested parties.
 The town uses a third-party investment management firm for other postemployment benefit (OPEB) investments and reviews statements quarterly with the firm.
 Foxborough maintains an investment policy and has an informal reserve policy to maintain a stabilization fund balance of 5% of annual operating expenditures.
 Town management is working to adopt a more formal debt management and reserve policy.
 Foxborough relies on a capital improvement and a long-range financial plan to guide budget planning from year-to-year.
+The town does not have a debt policy, but has an informal reserve policy to maintain stabilization funds at 5% of annual operating expenses.